syncfusion-content/wpf-docs/wpf/PropertyGrid/PG_Appearance.md

 # Appearance in WPF PropertyGrid

-This section explains about the appearance of [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control
+This section deals with the appearance of [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control and contains the following topics.

 ## Setting the Foreground